caciviclab/disclosure-backend/README.md

 ## Clone it to your system

-First, clone `disclosure-backend` (or your own fork of it) to your own local copy.
+First, clone `disclosure-backend` (or your fork of it) to your own local copy.

 ## Setup